-The University shall own and have continuing interest in Copyrighted Intellectual Property in the following two circumstances:
+The University does, at the moment of its creation, own shall own and have continuing interest in Copyrighted Intellectual Property in the following two circumstances:

-- 1. The author has voluntarily transferred the copyright, in whole or in part to the institution.
+- The author has voluntarily transferred the copyright by accepting employment with the University or by entering into a contract for a work for hire with, in whole or in part to the institution.
 Such transfer shall be in the form of a written document, signed by the author.
 Certain "works for hire" may require an agreement in writing be negotiated between the faculty, staff, or student, the University, and any third party prior to commencement of the work. - 2.
 Arkansas State University has contributed to a "joint work" or commissioned a work under the Copyright Act.
 The institution can exercise joint ownership under this clause when it has contributed specialized services and facilities to the production of the work that goes beyond what is traditionally provided to faculty members.
 Such arrangement is to be agreed to in writing, in advance, and in full conformance with other provisions of this agreement.

-Arkansas State University will not assert an interest in:
+Arkansas State University will not assert an its ownership interest in:

-- faculty-produced, copyrightable online courses other than to reserve a nontransferable, royalty-free use license so long as the copyrightable Intellectual Property meets the definition of Originator owned Intellectual Property in Section V; or - copyrightable material created for ordinary teaching use in the classroom or for electronic assignments and tests so long as the copyrightable Intellectual Property meets the definition of Originator owned Intellectual Property in Section V; or - c. copyrightable faculty, staff, or student produced textbooks, scholarly writing, art works, musical compositions and literary works that are related to the faculty, staff, or students' professional field so long as the copyrightable Intellectual Property meets the definition of Originator owned Intellectual Property in Section V.
+- a. faculty-produced, copyrightable online courses other than to reserve a nontransferable, royalty-free use license so long as the copyrightable Intellectual Property meets the definition of Originator owned Intellectual Property in Section V; or - b. copyrightable material created for ordinary teaching use in the classroom or for electronic assignments and tests so long as the copyrightable Intellectual c. copyrightable faculty, staff, or student produced textbooks, scholarly writing, art works, musical compositions and literary works that are related to the faculty, staff, or students' professional field so long as the copyrightable Intellectual Property meets the definition of Originator owned Intellectual Property in Section V.